 Documents you’ll need

-To travel with ashes, you’ll need the death certificate and the certificate of cremation.
 It’s also wise to carry proof of your relationship with the person who has died, plus a letter from your funeral director or the crematorium.
 This letter should explain that the urn contains human remains.

 Taking ashes on a plane